 How to Feed Your Bearded Dragon Blackberries

-Most bearded dragons can handle berry-eating with ease.
+Most bearded dragons can handle berry eating with ease.
 You can plop a few whole raspberries or blueberries in without much prep.
-But blackberries are bigger, firmer, and harder to chew than other picks.
+But blackberries are bigger, firmer, and harder to chew than those fruits.

-To make it easier to consume, you should thoroughly wash the berry and piece it into at least four smaller segments.
+To make one easier to consume, you should thoroughly wash the berry and cut it into at least four smaller segments.
 Offer the pieces to your beardie and let them eat at their leisure.
-Once they finish, if there are any remnants left in the cage, remove them so they don’t rot in the enclosure.
+Once they finish, if there are any remnants left in the cage, remove them so they don’t rot.

 Can Bearded Dragons Have Wild-Picked Blackberries?

-While it might seem like natural food would be healthier, you shouldn’t feed your beardie wild-picked blackberries.
+While it might seem like natural food would be healthier, you shouldn’t feed wild-picked blackberries to your beardie.
 You never know what sort of chemicals or substances the berries have absorbed.
-If there is an unknown factor there, your beardie could get very sick or even die—so it’s best to avoid it altogether.
+If there is an unknown factor there, your beardie could get very sick or even die, so it’s best to avoid it altogether.

 Other Healthy Fruits for Bearded Dragons